connie-feng/connie-feng.github.io/_drafts/moving-to-south-korea-packing-list.md

 This packing list has more winter clothes because I will be arriving in Korea in January. :snowflake:

 I am trying very hard to not pack too much clothes!
 That was the biggest mistake I made when packing for study abroad in Korea.
-The sizing in Korea works for me, so I can buy more clothes there if needed.
+The sizing in Korea sometimes works for me, so I can buy more clothes there if needed.
 These are the questions I am asking myself to try and narrow down my list:
 1. Do I feel comfortable and confident in these clothes?
 1. Do these clothes air dry easily?
 (Most homes will have a washer but no dryer.)

 I was also able to remove things from my packing list by checking if Gmarket or Coupang (kind of like the Amazon of Korea) sell them for an acceptable price.

+**I will come back and edit this with things I didn't need to bring and things I wish I had brought!**

+:100: - very happy I brought this

 #### Travel Essentials
 * passport + visa + photocopies